wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 * Corrected some html seen as invalid by http://validator.w3.org/
 * removed '<?=' and replaced with '<?php echo' in cscf_settings, thanks go to andrewbacon
-* Added notice to setting screen when JetPack's contact form is active = 4.1.1 =
+* Added notice to setting screen when JetPack's contact form is active
+* Fixed problem where 'Please enter a valid email address' was not translating in the 'confirm email address' input = 4.1.1 =
 * Fixed potential conflicts with themes that use bootstrap
 * Enabled internationalisation, this plugin will now work with multiple languages